nakhli/MonkeyOrm/README.md

 connection.Save("Users", new { Name="Joe", Age=67, new ProfileData { /* ... */ });
 ```

 In order object, The `UnknownValueType` callback here have a chance to to "intercept" and transform the `ProfileData` complex object to a different format.
 A typical example would be to blob (serialize) it.
-Example:
+A simple example:
 ```csharp
 MonkeyOrm.Settings.Interceptors.UnknownValueType = o =>
 {